michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 ### Definition
 - adj: pertaining to respiration
 ### Family
-respire: respiration, respirator, respiratory, respired, respires, respiring+;respiration: respirations;respirator: respirators
+- respire: respiration, respirator, respiratory, respired, respires, respiring+
+- respiration: respirations
+- respirator: respirators
 ### Examples
 - The cause was respiratory failure, said a son, Christian Corrado.
 - It holds true for all ages except for children and for numerous conditions including heart disease, respiratory problems and cancer.